 With a mission rooted in advocacy, “Collective voice and action to promote healthy aging, dignity, and independence,” the Area Agencies on Aging Association of Michigan helps to represent the interests of older persons at the regional, state, and federal levels.

 In collaboration with our members, aging network partners, and most importantly advocates who are older adults and/or persons with disabilities, we work to help make Michigan a great place to live, and age well.
-Key advocacy efforts supported by 4AM are listed below.
+Below is our newly released advocacy video that highlights our priorities for 2021.

 Older Michiganian's Day